ianbollinger/purescript-style-guide/purescript-style.md

   [ div
   , h1
   , p
+  , em
+  , span
+  , body
   ]
 ```

 ### 1.11.
-Format export lists like lists
+Format export lists like arrays

-Export lists should be formatted like regular lists above (except with
+Export lists should be formatted like regular arrays above (except with
 parentheses instead of square brackets.)

 #### Examples